tipi-build/goldilock/README.md

 - `goldilock` avoids deadlocking by:
     - reshuffling the position in queue when wait times exceed some threshold
     - automatically expires wait queue positions when the owner process (read "another `goldilock`) doesn't refresh it regularly
+    - optionally linking lock holding to the lifetime of a parent process
 - `goldilock` can launch a process once it aquired (all) lock(s)
+- `--watch-parent-process` watch parent process with the given name(s) (furthest matching parent will count unless `--search-nearest-parent-process` is added)
 - `--detach` to handle the locking in a background process
 - `--unlockfile <path>` as an alternative to launching a process to support file based IPC in the case of `--detach` -ed workflows
 - `--timeout` possible when using `--unlockfile` (defaults to 60s)